Peace Monument: Memorial plans and installation

 After the Civil War, there were plans to erect a significant number of memorials in Washington, D.C., honoring men who served in the Union Army.
 Admiral David Dixon Porter wanted to also honor Union Navy sailors amongst the memorials.
 Porter had started planning for a memorial in 1864 after Union forces captured Fort Fisher.
 His father, Commodore David Porter, had also led a movement to honor United States Navy sailors who fought in the Barbary Wars.
 His father's memorial, the Tripoli Monument, was originally placed in the Washington Navy Yard, but it was moved to Annapolis, Maryland, in 1860.
 Porter Jr. was selected to lead the United States Naval Academy after the war.
 It was there, in 1865, that he began making serious plans for the Civil War monument.

 Porter raised money for his project via naval personnel and private citizens.
 By 1871, he had raised $9,000, and sketched what the monument should look like.
 No competition to design the monument was held, as Porter directly selected Franklin Simmons to sculpt the work.
-Simmons was known for his works in Washington, D.C., including the equestrian statue of John A. Logan and his many busts and statues in the Capitol.
-Porter had probably seen Simmons' works since the latter had moved to Washington, D.C., in the 1860s.
-Simmons had also already designed one Civil War monument located in Lewiston, Maine.
+Simmons was known for making portrait sculptures and by 1868 had moved to Rome to work on a statue of Roger Williams for the United States Capitol, which would be the first of several he produced for the National Statuary Hall Collection.
+Porter had probably seen Simmons' works since the latter had moved to Washington, D.C., in the 1860s, producing a series of 24 medallions depicting figures from the executive branch and military of the Union starting in 1864.
+Simmons had also already designed a Civil War monument located in Lewiston, Maine.
 Porter gave Simmons his sketch for the monument, and insisted it be made of Carrara marble.
 After fundraising was complete, Simmons began carving the commission at his art studio in Rome.
 Gideon Welles, Secretary of the Navy, was angry that he was not consulted on the matter.
 The two men had a tumultuous relationship; Porter knew Welles would have rejected the idea.